 Types of trees to avoid near your pipes.

 Some trees possess roots that grow wide and far in search of moisture.
 These aggressive root systems are best kept away from your plumbing system.
 The following trees are examples of those with vigorous and shallow roots:

 How do I know if trees in my yard are ruining my plumbing?

 If you haven’t mapped out your sewer lines, and are unsure if any of the trees on your property are in proximity to it, you may notice certain issues in your plumbing system that could indicate root-related damage.
 Regular clogs, slow draining and bubbling in your toilet when you flush could all be signs of a root problem in your plumbing system.
 The best way to determine if this is the cause is to have a camera inspection of your pipes performed by a professional.

 What to do if trees are damaging your pipes.

 Once it has been determined that trees are the cause of your plumbing woes, you can remove the roots chemically with a special product that will destroy the root without affecting your pipes or surrounding plant life.
 While this is the easiest method of dealing with tree damage to pipes, it is very important that you follow the instructions carefully or have a professional perform the task.

 You can also use a sewer auger to remove the root.
 This is a special mechanical cutter that features sharp teeth on a rotating arm.
 This will cut through the root and allow you to remove it.

 If damage has been done to the pipes, they may need to be dug up and repaired.
-Again, this is best left to professional plumbers who can dig up the damaged pipes and replace the broken system.
+Again, this is best left to professional technicians who can dig up the damaged pipes and replace the broken system.